vitaxa/telegramit/README.md

 ![Telegramit](doc/telegramit-logo.png)

-Telegramit is an attempt at creating a covenient framework that includes key functionality for developing Telegram chat bots.
+Telegramit is an attempt at creating a convenient framework that includes key functionality for developing Telegram chat bots.

 Notice!
 Please leave an issue if some important feature is missing in the current realisation: I will add it as soon as possible.